What is HHO?

 In 1832, Michael Faraday discovered the method of electrolysis, which helps the separation of the ingredients of the water H2O.

 The most known method to produce oxy-hydrogen (HHO) gas is by the method of electrolysis.
-There are also other methods to produce hydrogen or oxy-hydrogen, but it’s not that easy to start and stop the process, like by the method of electrolysis.
+There are also other methods to produce hydrogen or oxy-hydrogen.
+Of course, it’s not that easy to start and stop the process, like by the method of electrolysis.

 The HHO can explode at any time under pressure or when you have only a 4% density in the air and something to ignite this gas mixture.
 Do not try that!

 - Electrometallurgy is the process of reduction of metals from metallic compounds to obtain the pure form of metal using electrolysis.
-Aluminum, lithium, sodium, potassium, magnesium, calcium, and in some cases copper, are produced in this way.
+The method also makes Aluminum, lithium, sodium, potassium, magnesium, calcium, and in some cases copper.

 Electrolysis has many other uses: